victoryang1/DAT-BOS-16/lessons/lesson-12/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

-- Understand and build decision tree models for classification and regression
+- Build decision tree models for classification and regression
-- Understand the differences between linear and non-linear models
+- Discriminate the differences between linear and non-linear models
-- Understand and build random forest models for classification and regression
+- Build random forest models for classification and regression
-- Know how to extract the most important predictors in a random forest model
+- Extract the most important predictors in a random forest model

 ### STUDENT PRE-WORK